osisoft/OSI-Samples-OCS/advanced_samples/Grafana/VULNERABILITIES.md

 # Dependency Vulnerabilities

-This sample references the npm package [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit), which has some dependencies which have identified security vulnerabilities.
+This sample references the npm package [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit).
+At the time of this publishing (2020-05-18), our SDL practices identified the following vulnerabilities in dependencies of this npm package.
 This sample is potentially unsafe due to these issues.
 Please review these issues before using this sample.

 - JQuery 3.4.1
   - [CVE-2018-18405](https://nvd.nist.gov/vuln/detail/CVE-2018-18405)